Masonmjeffrey/render_example/Render_tutorial.md

 ## Creating a Database on Render
 <li> For the next portion of this lab our goal is to "spin up" an instance of a Postgres database, and create routes to populate it with data, query data, and delete data.
+<li>Using services like Render, AWS, Heroku and more we can "spin up" an instance of a database or web service.
+When we spin up this instance we are essentially starting a virtual machine dedicated to running the selected service.
 <li> You'll be spinning up a database on render and creating the following table.
 I'll provide all of the necessary SQL and you'll be creating the necessary routes to perform all of the functions needed.

 |First|Last|City|Name|Number|